microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-table.md

 ## Declaring the Table

-For our `Table` to work, it must be discovered by our `ProcessingSource`.
-By default, a `ProcessingSource` will "discover" each class defined in its assembly that meet the following criteria:
+For our `Table` to work, it must be discovered by the SDK runtime.
+To do this, the runtime will look for classes that:
- - The class is public and concrete (not `abstract`)
+ - Are public and concrete (not `abstract`)
- - The class is decorated with `TableAttribute`
+ - Are decorated with `TableAttribute`
- - The class exposes a `static public` property named "TableDescriptor" of type `TableDescriptor`
+ - Exposs a `static public` property named "TableDescriptor" of type `TableDescriptor`

 Let's define a table `WordTable` that will eventually have one row for each distinct word in the `DataSources` processed.